top of page

 Elevated the design system with new visuals

 Designed custom data visualizations and progress trackers.
-These patterns were integrated back into the design system and adopted across multiple Amway platforms.
+These patterns were integrated back into the design system and adopted across multiple company platforms.

 Boosted satisfaction score to 4.6

-Refined navigation, incentive tracking, and overall usability—raising the global user experience score across web and mobile, with improved accessibility and consistency.
+Refined navigation, incentive tracking, and overall usability.
+The global user experience score across web and mobile was raised, with improved accessibility and consistency.

 Built for scale, but designed for clarity